 The Beatles released only one instrumental during their time together – "Flying" from Magical Mystery Tour.
 "12-Bar Original," a basic blues instrumental credited (like "Flying," coincidentally) to all four members, was recorded during the Rubber Soul sessions and no doubt would have sounded way out of place had it made it on the album.
 Producer George Martin plays harmonium on the song, pegging it a bit to this new era.
 Otherwise, it's a throwaway number most notable for clinging to the past as the group propelled into the future.

 "Not Guilty"From: 'Anthology 3'

 George Harrison already had four songs on the White Album, the most he ever had on a Beatles record.
 Making room for one more most likely wasn't going to happen.
 But they probably should have reconsidered "Not Guilty," one of the group's best shelved songs that had to wait until the Anthology series for an official release.
 It took the band more than 100 takes to get it right, and even then its completion proved problematic.
-Even the version included on Anthology 3 has divided fans, since a key guitar solo was taken out prior to its official release.
+The version included on Anthology 3 has also divided fans, since a key guitar solo was taken out prior to its official release.